Sample-Specific Debiasing for Better Image-Text Models: Methods

 \subsection{Language Model Estimate of Class Probability}

 We employ the likelihood of the text $p_{\text{LM}}(x)$ provided by a language model (LM) for text~$x$ to construct the estimate $\eta(x)$ of the class probability $\rho(c_x)$.
 Language models naturally provide estimates of token sequence probabilities.
 The estimates get better if the language model is fine-tuned on the data $\sD$.
 We assume a log-linear relationship between text and class probabilities, i.e., $\eta_{\text{LM}}(x) = a \cdot p_{\text{LM}}(x)^k$ where $a$ and $k$ are hyperparameters.
+Figure~\ref{fig:pseudocode} provides pseudocode for our proposed method, which requires a slight modification of the contrastive learning algorithm and incurs minimal computational overhead.